langchain-ai/auto-evaluator/README.md

 `Model-graded evaluation`:

-- We use two different evals:
+- We let the user select from a number of model-graded evaluation prompts:

 (1) The app will evaluate the `relevance of the retrieved documents` relative to the question.

 (2) The app will evaluate the `similarity of the LLM generated answer` relative to ground truth answer.

 - The prompts for both can be seen [here](https://github.com/dankolesnikov/evaluator-app/blob/main/api/text_utils.py)
-- Users can select which grading prompt to use:
+- Users can select which grading prompt to use.
+[Here](https://rlancemartin.notion.site/Auto-Evaluator-Opportunities-7b3459dc2ae34440ae3481fe6f43ba40) are some notes in prompt selection from our experience.

-(1) `GRADE_ANSWER_PROMPT_FAST` and `GRADE_DOCS_PROMPT_FAST` do not ask the model to explain itself.

-(2) The other prompts ask the LLM grader to explain itself (slower, but better explainability).

 `Experimental results`: